natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/doctrines/assault.md

 ### Heroic Charge (B3)

 As part of any charge related action, grants squad +10 AC bonus against Overwatch, and DR 5/- for the duration of charge.
-Can be used level times a day.
+Can be used once a day.

 ---

-## Tier C - Sub Doctrines
+## Tier C - Skirmish Phase

-Starting from 2nd Lieutenant, instead of just obtaining perks, this branch provides very unique bonuses that can be called as "Sub Doctrines".

----
+Starting from 2nd Lieutenant, you just flat out gain all the perks listed below.
+Abilities however, cannot be used until a combat session has reached so called **Skirmish Phase**.
+Skirmish phase is usually activated within first few rounds of combat and session.

-### Elite Assault Ops - Team Alcatraz (CA)
+### Team Alcatraz

 Select two members except the squad leader.
 The two selected members becomes Team "Alcatraz".